GusMuche/homebridge-zipabox-platform/README.md

 - [x] Check lux scale if correct
 - [x] Adapt to non local access > use of "remote" in IP parameter
 - [x] Adapt from accessory to platform > check if need (actual multiple connection)
-- [ ] Accelereta method to reconnect or go to the platform level
+- [ ] Accelerate method to reconnect or go to the platform level
 - [ ] Check if updateReachability is used or not > https://github.com/KhaosT/HAP-NodeJS/pull/556
 - [ ] Force an online method with the use of StatusFault
 - [ ] Add a Identify config to blink or else accessory